-Offered through the University of Massachusetts Lowell's College of Education, the Master's Degree in Reading and Language, M.Ed. provides a mix of online courses and field experiences.
+Offered through the University of Massachusetts Lowell's College of Education, the Master of Education in Reading and Language, M.Ed. provides a mix of online courses and field experiences.
 This 30-credit program is designed for candidates who hold an initial or professional teaching license in Elementary Education, English as a Second Language, Moderate Disabilities or Early Childhood Education.

 A specialized program is also available for Massachusetts teachers who hold an initial Massachusetts teacher license in Elementary Education, English as a Second Language, Moderate Disabilities or Early Childhood Education and are eligible for professional licensure.

 - Named a Top Online Graduate Education Program by U.S. News & World Report

 - Two practica in which knowledge and skills are applied